cncf/glossary/LOCALIZATION.md

 To join an existing team, hop on the #glossary-localizations and #glossary-localization-[language name] channels on the CNCF Slack.
 Introduce yourself, let the team know you want to contribute, and the team will take it from there.

-If the team seems inactive (no response after several days), reach out to @Seokho Son, @Jihoon Seo, @nate-double-u, @Noah Ispas or @Junya Okabe on the #glossary-localizations channel.
+If the team seems inactive (no response after several days), reach out to @Seokho Son, @Jihoon Seo, @nate-double-u, or @Junya Okabe on the #glossary-localizations channel.

 ---